cakephp/docs/en/core-libraries/helpers/form.rst

         'name' => 'conference_schedule.pdf',
         'type' => 'application/pdf',
         'tmp_name' => 'C:/WINDOWS/TEMP/php1EE.tmp',
-        'error' => 0, // On windows this can be a string.
+        'error' => 0, // On Windows this can be a string.
         'size' => 41737,
     ];